 ASA has been hard at work encouraging movement toward modernization of the regulatory environment for tools very important to farmers.
 ASA supports regulatory reforms that accelerate the timelines for biotech trait approvals and companion herbicides without disrupting foreign market approvals or U.S. agriculture exports, and that do not require pre-market approval for biotech products derived through plant breeding innovations that could have occurred through traditional breeding (e.g. gene editing, plant breeding innovations).
 ASA urged members of Congress to support the Federal Insecticide, Fungicide and Rodenticide Act (FIFRA) and oppose legislation that misrepresents the science-based safety standards used to protect farmers, workers and the public and that would jeopardize the continued availability and innovation of pesticide products.

-ASA advocated for increased federal investment in waterways infrastructure in the 2020 Water Resources Development Act (WRDA).
-This legislation, which has been signed into law, included an adjusted cost-share ratio for Inland Waterway Trust Fund projects from 50% IWTF/50% General Revenues to 35% IWTF/65% General Revenues through FY2031, a major priority for U.S. soy growers.
+ASA advocated for increased federal investment in waterways infrastructure in the 2022 Water Resources Development Act (WRDA).
+While the final WRDA does not increase the cost-share allocation for Inland Waterways Trust Fund Projects to 75% (IWTF)/25% (General Revenue) as soy-growers supported, it did make permanent the updated cost-share allocation change of 65%/35% that was included in the last WRDA bill.
+This was a positive development, as without the 2022 WRDA, the cost-share change was set to expire in 2031.
 ASA advocates for increased investment in our inland waterways, ports, rail and highway infrastructure as a means to strengthen the competitiveness of America’s farmers.
 As Congress considers these funding decisions, ASA is there pushing soy priorities.

 2018 and Ongoing